De Profundis (letter): Publication history

 In 2005, Oxford University Press published Volume 2 of The Complete Works of Oscar Wilde.
 In this volume, entitled De Profundis; 'Epistola: In Carcere et Vinculis, editor Ian Small tried "to establish an authoritative (and perhaps definitive) text" of Wilde's prison letter.
 The volume also aimed to "present the complete textual history of one of the most famous love letters ever written".
 According to Thefreelibrary.com, Ian Small "creates an 'eclectic text' based on Vyvyan Holland's 1949 text into which he has collated and interpolated material from the manuscript.
 There has been some reordering and the omission of 1000 words, here included in square brackets".

-German academic Horst Schroeder has, however, compared the previously published typescripts of the De Profundis text to German-language translations that were published in the first quarter of the 20th century and were prepared by Max Meyerfeld from typescripts he had received from Robert Ross.
-Based on his findings, Schroeder argues that, due to the large amount of typing errors and unauthorised changes, no previously published typescript of the text (including the 1949 Holland edition) is suitable as a base text and that only the British Museum manuscript (i.e. the 1962 Hart-Davis edition) is "what really matters."
+German academic Horst Schroeder has, however, compared the previously published typescripts of the De Profundis text to German-language translations that were published during the first quarter of the 20th century and were prepared by Max Meyerfeld from typescripts he had received from Robert Ross.
+Based on his findings, Schroeder argues that, due to the large amount of typing errors and unauthorised changes, no previously published typescript of the text (including the 1949 Holland edition) is suitable as a base text and that only the British Museum manuscript (i.e. the 1962 Hart-Davis edition) is "what really matters".